YueLi92/deforestation_carbon_biophysics/README.md

     |   ├── figure 4
     |   ├── figure 5

-    ├── si_figures                    # Scripts for si_figures in the manuscript
+    ├── si_figures                    # Scripts for figures in the supplementary materials of the manuscript
     |   ├── figure S1
     |   ├── figure S2
     |   ├── figure S3
     |   ├── figure S4

-    ├── Obs_mod_sensitivity           # Scripts for biomass sensitivity to climate
+    ├── tables                         # Scripts for all tables in the manuscript
+    |   ├── table 1
+    |   ├── table 2
+    |   ├── table 3
+    |   ├── table S1
+    |   ├── table S2
+    |   ├── table S3
+    |   ├── table S4